Mansoor Dadullah

-Mullah Mansoor Dadullah (died 2015) was Mullah Dadullah's younger half-brother who succeeded him as a senior military commander of the Taliban in southern Afghanistan.
+Mullah Mansoor Dadullah (1972 – 11 November 2015) was the Taliban militant commander Mullah Dadullah's younger half-brother who succeeded him as a senior military commander of the Taliban in southern Afghanistan.
 He came from the Arghandab district of Kandahar province, and belonged to the Kakar Pashtun tribe.

 Militant activity

-He appeared in a video which showed the "graduation Ceremony" of suicide bombers.
+He appeared in a video which showed the "graduation ceremony" of would-be suicide bombers.
 In 2007, he was thought to be approximately 30 years old.
-During the 1990s, Mullah Mansoor Dadullah served as his brothers assistant during the Taliban's fight against the Afghan Northern Alliance.
+During the 1990s, Mansoor Dadullah served as his brother's assistant during the Taliban's fight against the Afghan Northern Alliance.
 In November 2015, he was named as the Deputy Emir for the Taliban splinter faction, the High Council of the Afghanistan Islamic Emirate.